Did you know that the number of domains linking to a page (backlinks) had the highest correlation to rankings in Google than any other factor?

 Backlinks (aka “inbound links”) are one of Google’s top three ranking factors, and acquiring more backlinks from high domain authority websites is how you increase your keyword rankings in search engines results pages (SERPs).

-For example, this is a backlink from Spotify to us:
+For example, this is a backlink from Shopify to us:

 Why are backlinks the holy grail of search engine optimization?